Courses

 Fall or Spring.

 The focus of this course is on discussion and critical analysis of selected articles from very recent issues of the most selective social psychological journals.
-Readings are chosen for their importance and, their coverage of contemporary topics in social psychology.
+Readings are chosen for their importance, their coverage of contemporary topics in social psychology, and their potential for generating stimulating discussion .
 Students write brief "thought papers" before each class in which they offer suggestions for class discussion based on their close reading of the day's assigned articles.
 They also write a term paper (details at first class meeting).

 Full details for PSYCH 4810 - Advanced Social Psychology